finos/tracdap/doc/modelling/tutorial/using_data.rst

    :header-rows: 1

 The default values for the field flags are categorical = false, business_key = false and not_null = true if business_key = true, otherwise not_null = false.
-The TRAC platform ignores the format_code field,
+TRAC D.A.P. ignores the format_code field,
 but it can be used to describe how data is displayed in client applications.

 To use schema files, they must be included as part of your Python package structure.
 That means they